 The following discussion and analysis of ATSP's financial condition and results of operations should be read in conjunction with the audited financial statements of ATSP and the notes related thereto which are included elsewhere in this prospectus.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to SoundHound AI's plans and strategy for its business and related financing, includes forward-looking statements that involve risks and uncertainties.
 As a result of many factors, including those factors set forth in the "Risk Factors" section of this prospectus, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
-SoundHound AI has not included the financial statements of ATSP for the three and six months ended June 30, 2022 since the Business Combination was accounted for as the acquisition of ATSP by SoundHound AI (a reverse recapitalization of SoundHound AI) and therefore S-X 3-05 and S-X 8-04 do not apply.
-Accordingly, the discussion and analysis of the financial condition and results of operations of ATSP is limited to the year ended December 31, 2021 and 2020.
+SoundHound AI has not included the financial statements of ATSP for the three and nine months ended September 30, 2022 since the Business Combination was accounted for as the acquisition of ATSP by SoundHound AI (a reverse recapitalization of SoundHound AI) and therefore S-X 3-05 and S-X 8-04 do not apply.
+Accordingly, the discussion and analysis of the financial condition and results of operations of ATSP is limited to the three months ended March 31, 2022 and 2021 and the year ended December 31, 2021 and 2020.